 Jonas Johansson (b.
-1987) is a designer, artist, educator and speaker from Glommen, Halland.
-He studied graphic design in Norrköping, Reims, and Stockholm, and has worked at leading design studios in Tokyo, Montreal, London and Munich.
-He taught visual communication at Beckmans (2017–2025), and facilitated learning journeys at Hyper Island (2014–2022).
+1987) is a designer, artist and educator from Glommen, Halland.
+He studied graphic design in Norrköping, Reims, and Stockholm, and has worked at design studios in Tokyo, Montreal, London and Munich.
+He taught at Beckmans (2017–2025) and Hyper Island (2014–2022).

 Chorus